jen-jim/rescue-me/README.md

 ## Install the application

-here is an apk file of the application which you cn download and install on you phone...
+...here is an apk file of the application which you can download and install on your phone...

-## Getting Started - Creating and Running a Development Server for the Application
+## Creating and Running a Development Server for the Application

-> **Note**: This project was built without the use of a React Native Framework.
+> **Note**: This project was built without the use of a React Native Framework such as Expo.

 If you would like to modify the app, follow these instrucions to create and install an app-debug.apk file on your phone which is then connected to a Development Server to run the app on your phone with live updates (Hot Reloading).